Shayype White Paper

 reused.
 Furthermore, they do not offer any degree of confidence that the

 correct user is involved in the transaction.
-Hackers were quick to realise that
+Hackers were quick to realise

-if they could get hold of stolen passwords, they could come and go at will, all
+that if they could get hold of stolen passwords, they could pretend to be the

 door-key, without the owner’s knowledge.

-make matters worse, no doubt with the best of intentions, we made it easy to
+To make matters worse, no doubt with the

-re-set our passwords if we had forgotten them, usually armed with nothing more
+forgotten them, usually armed with nothing more than our email addresses.
+This

-to lock out genuine users.
+lock out genuine users.
 (Who signed off on that idea?)

 How we tried to solve authentication